 UCU works to ensure that teaching and learning is fully valued and supported by offering information on curriculum issues and lobbying for improvements to ensure vocational qualifications are given the same status as academic qualifications.

-Lesson Observations in FE
+Lesson observation in FE and ACE

 Governance in FE